 CLARIFICATION: The Government Coalition Religion Index (GCREI) ranges from 0 to 1, where lower values are associated with less religious governmental coalition and higher values with more religious governmental coalition.
-As this index is calculated for country-election-year, we recommend caution in using it for years where the country does not have a general election (lower house).
+As this index is calculated for country-election-year, we advise caution using it for years where a country does not have a general election (lower house).